 Languages Supported

-TelemetryOS applications run in a modern Chrome browser environment, giving you access to the full range of web technologies and standards.
-Your application executes within an iframe sandbox, providing both security isolation and complete access to browser APIs.
+TelemetryOS applications run in a modern Chrome browser environment, providing access to the full range of web technologies and standards.
+Applications execute within an iframe sandbox, providing both security isolation and complete access to browser APIs.

 Execution Environment